Disaster news, distressing news events and school-age children

 - ‘It’s really scary about the people with the hostages in the city.
-The police have lots of training to help them handle this situation.
-Right now, I could really do with a cuddle from you.’
+It’s good to remember that the police have lots of training to help them handle this situation.
+Let’s have a big hug to help us feel better.’

 Keep making time to talk

 Let your child know that you’re always available to talk.
 And when your child wants to talk, make sure that you stop everything so you can listen and respond.
 You might need to check in occasionally with your child if the event goes on for a long time.

 If you encourage open conversations about disaster news and distressing news events, your child learns she can always talk to you.
 She’ll understand that you’ll be there to listen when something is worrying her.

 It’s important to monitor how much media coverage of disaster news and distressing news events both you and your child are seeing.
 It’s not helpful for anyone to watch distressing images over and over again.
 If you have the facts you need or you don’t need emergency alerts, it’s often best to switch off or switch to something else.

 Discussing media coverage of disaster news and distressing new events